 - Contract terms: Terms of a smart contract take the form of an exact sequence of operations.
 All participants must sign the given terms.

 Most Blockchains in 2019 implement smart contracts nowadays to varying degrees.
 Different projects facilitate smart contract implementation.
-They vary with their possibilities, diversity of smart contracts templates, and requires programming skills.
+They vary in their possibilities, diversity of smart contracts templates, and require programming skills.
 Nowadays such platforms improve, develop and evolve towards:

 - Complete support of deals: The support team will help solve problems and questions.